 So when Friday morning came, Dunnit showered and put on a pair of new jeans, a blue dress shirt, plaid boxer shorts, new Ralph Polo socks, and his favorite pair of New Balance running shoes, the clothing his wife mailed to Pitts a week in advance of the furlough.

 At 9 a.m. sharp, the officer working control in the front office called Dunnit’s name over the intercom.

-“I. Dunnit, report to the main office.”
+“I. Dunnit, report to the compound office.”

 This was it.
 His wife had arrived to take him away from the concrete, the tool room, and the 999 other inmates who were also working on ways to get away from the camp.
 Although, it wasn’t so bad at the camp, since many of the prisoners “go over the hedges” at least once a week.

 Unfortunately, a three-day furlough ends in … well, three short days.
 And the drive back to the camp was far too quick.
 But what a weekend!
 Saturday, the entire family came over for a barbecue around the pool.
 The oldest daughter brought her kids who stuck to Grandpa Dunnit like glue.
 Piggyback rides and hugs.
 Hamburgers and potato salad.
 Homemade iced tea and ice cream.
+Snuggling with the wife.
 And dignity.
 He had his dignity back, even if it was for only three short days.
 No one telling him every move to make.
 No strip searches.
 No bending over.
 No squatting and coughing while guards look at and inspect his most private areas.
-Even model prisoners lose their dignity.

-Walking back inside the main door to the camp office was tough.
+But, the moment had arrived and walking back inside the main door to the camp office was tough.

 “Welcome back, Dunnit.
 Have a good time?” said the officer on duty.